whoisoscar/LaCasa/README.md

 This dataset was manually constructed by our group, taking as a source Niche.com *(check bibliography for reference)*.
 Niche provides ratings for the previously mentioned variables in letters ranging from D+ to A+.

 # Installation & Usage
+*Note: all code below is intended to be run in the terminal/command line*
 ## First-time install

 Clone the files: